Pop Culture Madness!

 In 1962, Winston Churchill became the first ever Honorary Citizen of the United States.

-Guitar distortion in Marty Robbins 1961 song Don't Worry was due to an electrical fault in the guitarist's amp.
-Other musicians sought to recreate this "fuzz" sound leading to the first purpose-designed commercial distortion circuit being released in 1962.
+Guitar distortion in Marty Robbins’ 1961 song Don’t Worry was due to an electrical fault in the guitarist’s amp.
+Other musicians sought to recreate this “fuzz” sound, releasing the first purpose-designed commercial distortion circuit in 1962.

 LIFE magazine published an article about Lauri Rapala and his fishing lures.
-The cover featured recently deceased Marilyn Monroe and it became the magazine's best selling issue.
+The cover featured the recently deceased Marilyn Monroe, and it became the magazine’s best-selling issue.
 Consequently, Rapala received millions of orders and is today the leading lure manufacturer in the world.

 An epidemic of contagious laughter broke out in Tanzania in 1962, which lasted over six months and affected thousands of people.